How to Find Routing, Institution and Transit Numbers for Banks in Canada?

 Now, I’ll go over all the ways in which you can find your branch’s transit number.
 Some might be easier than others, but remember that you always have options to acquire your needed information.

 Firstly, the most common place to find your transit number is at the bottom left corner of personal cheques.
 Aside from the transit code, you can also find the financial institution number, your bank account number, and your cheque number.
-If you need help with filling out a cheque, check out this guide!
+You can find out more on how to read a cheque here.

 If you don’t have a cheque, you can also find the number on all your bank statements.
 Usually, the code is not hard to locate, as it should be close to your account number.